Raytesnel/micropython_ordina/README.md

 Write a main loop where it prints in the terminal "hello world" and blink the onboard led to notify the user that message is been sent.

+note: if the program finishes (or you stop is with CTRL-C) all variables/object etc. are still in memory and can be used in the REPL

 For more information what Pins you can use and what to do with it see picture below.

 After you succeeded, fiddle with it till the next assignment,